Nenad Marković

-Nenad Marković (born 6 June 1968) is a Bosnian former professional basketball player and current head coach for JDA Dijon of French LNB Pro A.
+Nenad Marković (born 6 June 1968) is a Bosnian professional basketball coach and former player who played at the shooting guard position.
+He was most recently the head coach for Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).

-Playing career
+Early life and career

+Born in Doboj to a Bosnian Serb father and a Bosnian Croat mother, Marković began playing organized basketball at KK Igman, based out of the Sarajevo suburb of Ilidža.
+At age 15, simultaneously with starting high school, after appearing with Igman at a basketball camp in Zaostrog where he caught the eye of KK Bosna's representatives, the teenager transferred to the more established Sarajevo club that placed him in their youth system under coach Mladen "Makso" Ostojić.

-Born in Doboj to a Bosnian Serb father and a Bosnian Croat mother, Marković started his playing career at KK Igman Ilidža, before being scouted by U-16 KK Bosna Sarajevo under Mladen "Makso" Ostojić.
-He played for a number of years in KK Bosna's youth teams alongside players such as Predrag Danilović, Dževad Alihodžić, Senad Begović, Adis Bećiragić, etc. Marković broke into the first team and become a regular starter during the 1989–90 season.
+Marković played for a number of years in KK Bosna's youth teams alongside players such as Predrag Danilović, Dževad Alihodžić, Senad Begović, Adis Bećiragić, etc.

+Club career

+Marković broke into Bosna's first team and became a regular starter during the 1989–90 season.
 At that season's end his improvement was recognized with a call-up to the Yugoslav national team under famous coach Dušan "Duda" Ivković.
 However, Marković was not ultimately selected for the FIBA World Championship side sent to Argentina in August 1990, which Yugoslavia won.
-Marković nonetheless continued to improve at club level, featuring regularly for KK Bosna over the next two seasons, before the war broke out in his native Bosnia and Herzegovina.
+Marković nonetheless continued to improve at the club level, featuring regularly for KK Bosna over the next two seasons, before the war broke out in his native Bosnia and Herzegovina.

 For the next 14 seasons Marković played all over Europe, including in Italy, Spain, Israel, France, and Greece.
 In France, while playing for Limoges, he had the honour of playing in the French league All-Star game, during which he won the three-point shootout competition.
 He also played in many notable matches for the new Bosnian national team, including in two matches against Croatia in November 1997 and November 1998 that helped make his name as one of Bosnia's most prominent athletes. before eventually returning to KK Bosna to end his playing career.

 Eventually, in 2004, Marković returned to KK Bosna to end his playing career, becoming the first Bosnian basketball player to return to his hometown club in this way.
 He retired from the game in 2006, having played for 18 years.